vcartellea/Getting-and-Cleaning-Data/CODEBOOK.md

 >  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

  The R script named `run_analysis.R` prepares a tidy dataset from the raw dataset.
- The raw dataset must be in a unzip folder named `UCI HAR Dataset` in the working directory.
+ The raw dataset must be in a unzip folder named `UCI HAR Dataset` in the working directory, and package "dplyr" must be installed.
 The procedure follows a different order from the one specified in the list above in order to simplify some steps like filtering.

  1. The first section of the code reads the text files containing the data using the `read.table()` function.